 Behind this harmonious facade, the town hides even more harmony among its people, a past and present very active, societal and contagious.
 It is not by chance that they are several illustrious characters born here, or proliferate cultural initiatives.
 Facts that also have not fallen on deaf ears.
 The public conscience has been awarded with the award «Exemplary Town of Asturias» which Prince Felipe delivers each year and which corresponded to Puerto de Vega in 1995.
 Three years later, at 1998, he was elected most beautiful town of Asturias.
 In this way, both its beauty and the friendly and enterprising character of its people have separate titles so that no one doubts it.

 Perhaps it is not by chance that the illustrious Gaspar Melchor de Jovellanos passed away in Puerto de Vega in 1811.
-The town gave him refuge when he had fled from the French and was suffering from death.
+The people gave him refuge when he had fled from the French and died of death.
 On the facade of the mortuary house we find the coat of arms and two commemorative plaques, both dedicated to the enlightened one.
-The Santa María Church also exhibits a mention in the form of a plaque that reminds us where Jovellanos was buried, for three years, before being transferred to his native Gijón.
-The Municipal House of Culture "Prince Felipe" houses the Public Library "Jovellanos".
+The Church of Santa María also exhibits a mention in the form of a plaque that reminds us where Jovellanos was buried, for three years, before being transferred to his native Gijón.
+The Municipal House of Culture «Prince Felipe» houses the Public Library «Jovellanos».
 The gijonés left a deep mark in this cultured town, a street and a monument also bear his name.

 In Puerto de Vega, you should not miss ...

 The local economy is deeply linked to the sea, both to fishing and to industry derived from preserves, salted fish and marinades that once were firmly established in the port environment.
 The flirty fishing fleet rests in a picturesque harbor with wall included, battlements in perfect condition that stopped piracy in the Middle Ages and that protected the town against the French invasion three centuries later.
 In the vicinity of the port you can also visit the Baluarte walk y the viewpoint of La Riva.
 In the first, there is even more proof of the local tenacity to remain free of foreign invasions, we can see two eighteenth-century cannons and a monolith in honor of those who erected the Baluarte in 1588 along with several nautical pieces.
 In another beautiful place, in the corner of La Riva, we discovered a recreation of the table of dumpers made in 1992 to honor the local fishing heyday, including the whaling of other times.
-Here stands a monument with three floors full of history.
-The first known whaling contract stands out, two imposing jaws of four meters in length coming from whales of about 30 tons of weight.
+Here is a monument with three floors full of history.
+Highlights the first whaling contract known, two imposing jaws four meters long from whales of about 30 tons of weight.
 On the second floor, an immense altarpiece "allegory of the whale hunt", shows us clearly what the capture of these marine giants was like.
-On the third level, a modern whale cannon stands out on a crenellated wall.
-Invented by Sven Foy, Norwegian sailor, in 1854 and amply tested on his ship "Spes et fides".
+On the third level, a modern whale cannon stands out above a crenellated wall.
+Invented by Sven Foy, Norwegian sailor, in 1854 and amply tested on his ship «Spes et fides».

 Another sign of maritime splendor of Puerto de Vega is the fact that between the seventeenth, eighteenth and nineteenth centuries stood out as a port of cabotage; arising here the first customs office that existed in Asturias.